 We wrote a very popular shopping article focused on Ho Chi Minh City 2 years ago, and have since had many requests for a similar piece for Hanoi.
-Shopping posts are difficult to do however, because there are so many unique things that you can buy in Vietnam that it’s impossible to include everything in a single article.
+Shopping posts are difficult to do, however, because there are so many unique things that you can buy in Vietnam that it’s impossible to include everything in a single article.
+Cash is mainly used in Ha Noi.
+However, there are shops that allow customers to pay by credit cards nowadays.
+If you’re uncertain, don’t be afraid to ask!

 We think this blog post offers a fairly comprehensive list of things that most people will want to buy when they visit Hanoi however.